The Grand Sumo Tournament — London

-Brixton’s 200-year-old mill opens its doors for public tours from April until October.
+Brixton’s 200-year-old windmill opens its doors for public tours from the end of March until October.
 The guided tours are scheduled on the second weekend of each month.
-See the original wind-powered …
+See the original …

 This August bank holiday weekend, Battersea Park is set to host a three day open-air concert series featuring a selection of the greatest acts in classical, jazz and soul music.
 Unpack your …